worldline/angular-training/docs/src/tooling/README.md

 To install Angular on your local system, you need the following:

 ### Node.js
 Angular requires a [current, active LTS, or maintenance LTS version](https://nodejs.org/en/about/releases/) of Node.js.
-For Angular 12, Node 12.14.0 is the minimal version and Node 16 is too high.
+For Angular 15, Node 14.20.0 is the minimal version.
 There is a compatibility table [maintained by LayZeeDK](https://gist.github.com/LayZeeDK/c822cc812f75bb07b7c55d07ba2719b3).

 To install node.js, you can follow one of the following approach: